Four steps to password freedom

 Over the past few years, Microsoft has continued their commitment to enabling a world without passwords.
-At Microsoft Ignite 2017, we shared our four-step approach to password-less.
+At Microsoft Ignite 2017, we shared our four-step approach to password freedom.

 1. Develop a password replacement offering

-Deploying Windows Hello for Business is the first step towards password-less.
-With Windows Hello for Business deployed, it coexists with password nicely.
+Deploying Windows Hello for Business is the first step towards a passwordless environment.
+Windows Hello for Business coexists nicely with existing password-based security.
 Users are likely to use Windows Hello for Business because of its convenience, especially when combined with biometrics.
 However, some workflows and applications may still need passwords.
 This early stage is about implementing an alternative and getting users used to it.

 2. Reduce user-visible password surface area

-With Windows Hello for Business and passwords coexisting in your environment, the next step towards password-less is to reduce the password surface.
+With Windows Hello for Business and passwords coexisting in your environment, the next step is to reduce the password surface.
 The environment and workflows need to stop asking for passwords.
-The goal of this step is to achieve a state where the user knows they have a password, but they never use it.
+The goal of this step is to achieve a state where the users know they have a password, but they never use it.
 This state helps decondition users from providing a password any time a password prompt shows on their computer.
 This is how passwords are phished.
 Users who rarely, if at all, use their password are unlikely to provide it.
 Password prompts are no longer the norm.

-- the user does not know their password
+- the users do not know their password

 In this world, the user signs in to Windows 10 using Windows Hello for Business and enjoys single sign-on to Azure and Active Directory resources.
 If the user is forced to authenticate, their authentication uses Windows Hello for Business.